So, Joseph Bonavita was not the type of person that one would think would make the national news year after year.

 In November of 1949, Joe was handed a summons for possession of two chance books that were found behind the bar in his tavern.
 Enter and you could have won a portable radio, which back in the pre-transistor days had to have been fairly large.
 Ordered to appear before the Brooklyn Gamblers Court, Joe insisted that the books didn’t belong to him.
 He had set up a gym – the Bonavita Athletic Club – in his backyard in 1945 to help fight juvenile delinquency.
 He claimed that the youngsters were using the raffle books to raise money to purchase new equipment.

-Then the surprising news hit the papers on November 27th of 1952 that Joe would probably not be able to make it to the Bowery that year.
+Then the surprising news hit the papers on November 27, 1952 that Joe would probably not be able to make it to the Bowery that year.
 He had lost sight in his right eye and was to undergo cataract surgery.
 So, he decided to do something very different this time.
 Joe posted a sign on the window of his tavern that promised candy to any neighborhood child that stopped by on Thanksgiving eve.
 And he did just that – he gave away more than 250 bags of sweets.

 Joe may have missed Christmas that year, but, against doctor’s orders he headed down to the Bowery and handed out $600 on New Year’s Eve.
 This proved to be a big mistake because his eye started to hemorrhage and sadly had to be removed.